Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 ### First version with the Arduino

-Our first try still had a real push button and was made with an Adruino.
+Our first try still had a real push button and was made with an Arduino.
 The wippers consisted of popsicle sticks and sponges as the width of the stick prevented the sponge from rotating.
 <figure>